r-spatial/RQGIS/README.md

 ======

 -   test the implemented functions, especially `run_qgis`, by running numerous QGIS, SAGA and GRASS functions.
 Is's more than likely that we still need to make `run_qgis` more generic.
 For instance, it could be a problem that all function arguments are submitted as characters.
--   processing.runalg -&gt; user has to provide each argument and cannot call single arguments, find out if there is a more user-friendly way.
-Maybe we could try to write a function that returns all QGIS function arguments in the form of a list arguments while also capturing the corresponding default values.
-Have a look if it is possible to get the formal function definition out of the function .dll.
-On the other hand, we could also wait for user feedback and input, respectively.
--   platform-specific installation guide/manual (with screenshots) + how to install SAGA under Ubuntu 16.04 (I assume we need to install SAGA 2.1 manually...)
+-   platform-specific installation guide/manual (with screenshots) + how to install SAGA under Ubuntu 16.04 (I assume we need to install SAGA manually...)
 -   build\_cmds: py\_cmd could be a one liner for all platforms
 -   Take care of the error message: ERROR 1: Can't load requested DLL: C:4~1\_FileGDB.dll 193: %1 ist keine zulässige Win32-Anwendung.
 -   Rewrite check\_apps and set\_env in such a way that the user might specify root, qgis\_prefix\_path, python\_plugins himself (at least for UNIX)